 The unit may be equipped with a factory-installed or accessory (field-installed) economizer system.
 Two types are available: one with a logic control system (EconomizerONE) and one without a control system (EconoMi\$er® 2).
-See Fig. 48-49 for component locations on each type.
+See Fig. 62 for component locations.